-It is the daycare's legal responsibility to report any suspicions of child abuse to the proper authorities at Family and Children's Services (FCS) including physical, sexual, emotional abuse and neglect.
+It is the daycare's legal responsibility to report any suspicions of child abuse to the proper authorities (FCS) including physical, sexual, emotional abuse and neglect.

 No staff member can delegate his or her responsibility of duty to report.

 Educators are to immediately report to the Director if there are: